Fcmam5/kr-and-expert-system/README.md

                         shortness_of_breath = False,
                         ))
 ```
-This fork mainly adds a graphical user interface in order to make interactions easier for normal user instead of using advanced tools such as curl or postman
+This fork mainly adds a graphical user interface in order to make interactions easier for normal user instead of using advanced tools such as curl or postman.

 Here is a demo